 Grand passion reaches in to your soul and rouses profound emotion, it touches your heart deep within and leaves you delightfully breathless.
 Such passion can only be expressed by means that are beyond compare; like the bestowing of a rare Argyle pink diamond - an eternal expression of grand passion.
 The Argyle pink diamond is born of the ancient land of Australia's east Kimberley, delivered by forces of nature, and bearing an unrivalled natural beauty and rarity that transcends time itself.

 Argyle pink diamonds are rare; in fact they are beyond rare.
-With just an estimated decade of supply remaining in the mine, as time passes the Argyle pink diamond becomes ever more precious.
+As time passes the Argyle pink diamond becomes ever more precious.

 What is known is that from one hundred miles deep within the Earth's surface comes the treasure that is the pink diamond.
 It is so remarkable that nothing compares to its colour and brilliance, and it is substantially more valuable than its white diamond equivalent.

 Although the Argyle mine supplies approximately ninety percent of the worlds pink diamonds, astonishingly, a whole year's worth of production of stones over half a carat would fit in the palm of your hand.
 The larger rare violet diamonds would barely fill a teaspoon.

 They are highly sought after by investors, jewellers and their customers, celebrities, and diamond aficionados.
 They are prized by all who possess them and revered for their unique provenance, intrinsic beauty and extreme rarity.